jobrouter/typo3-process/Documentation/Module/Index.rst

    installation.

 Connection (required)
-   Choose a connection which was defined previously in the :doc:`Connections
+   Choose a connection which was defined previously in the :ref:`Connections <ext_jobrouter_connector:usage>` module.
-   <ext_jobrouter_connector:usage>` module.

 Process Table Fields (optional)
    Define the process table fields that should be used when starting an